-Complaints involving the CEO should be referred to the Board Chair.
+Complaints involving the CEO should be referred to the Chair of the Board.
 The process for complaints involving the CEO is the same as for complaints involving other staff, except the Chair helps resolve them.

 5.15 Complaints Involving Board Members